Updated May 26, 2023

 Introduction to MySQL Cross Join

-MySQL Cross Join is a type of MySQL JOINs which is characterized to provide the Cartesian product as result set from both the tables in the database.
-Like, INNER JOIN or, others this MySQL Cross Join does not need any common table column to perform the joining query.
-Here, the Cartesian product is defined as the number of table rows in one table multiplied by the number of table rows that are present in the next table.
-Thus, using MySQL CROSS JOIN we should know that it is implemented to get all the available possibilities in the result set which contains a combination of rows from both the tables.
+MySQL Cross Join is a type of MySQL JOINs which is characterized to provide the Cartesian product as a result set from both the tables in the database.
+Like, INNER JOIN or others, this MySQL Cross Join does not need any common table column to perform the joining query.
+Here, the Cartesian product is defined as the number of table rows in one table multiplied by the number of table rows in the following table.
+Thus, using MySQL CROSS JOIN, we should know that it is implemented to get all the available possibilities in the result set, which contains a combination of rows from both tables.